Dishoungh/martrec/README.md

 ## Credits
-- Most of the code from utils/yolo_utils.py is from the repo: https://github.com/iArunava/YOLOv3-Object-Detection-with-OpenCV
+- Some code from utils/yolo_utils.py is from the repo: https://github.com/iArunava/YOLOv3-Object-Detection-with-OpenCV

 ## License